 - In Settings search for “Use High Contrast Mode” and enable to view Google Chrome OS in high resolution.

 - If you try to open a .swf file (flash) from the Files app, you will get an error saying it is unsupported.
 Drag the file to a Chrome tab, and it will work fine!

 - Do a Powerwash to Factory Reset your Chrome OS device.

 - Looking for some help with Chrome OS File Manager?
-Its here.
+It is here.

 - Accessibility options on Chrome OS, a guide.